-Three months ended March 31, 2017 and 2016:
+Three months ended September 30, 2017 and 2016:

-Total revenue for the three month period ended March 31, 2017 was \$6.8 million compared with revenue of \$6.0 million for the three month period ended March 31, 2016, an increase of approximately \$0.8 million, or 12.5%.
-The increase in revenue was due to an increase in Detection revenues of approximately \$0.6 million and an increase in Therapy revenue of approximately \$0.2 million.
+Total revenue for the three month period ended September 30, 2017 was \$7.0 million compared with revenue of \$6.0 million for the three month period ended September 30, 2016, an increase of approximately \$1.0 million, or 16.6%.
+The increase in revenue was due to increases in Detection revenues of approximately \$0.2 million and an increase in Therapy revenue of approximately \$0.8 million.

-Detection product revenue increased by approximately \$0.9 million from \$1.8 million to \$2.7 million or 48.1% in the three months ended March 31, 2017 as compared to the three months ended March 31, 2016.
-The increase is due primarily to an increase in CAD revenues of \$1.0 million, an increase in Colon revenue of \$0.1 million offset by a decrease in MRI revenue of approximately \$0.2 million.
-The increase in CAD revenue is due primarily to an increase in digital systems driven by increases in sales to our OEM partners.
-The decrease in MRI product revenue is due primarily to the sale of our MRI assets to Invivo as of January 30, 2017.
+Detection product revenue increased by approximately \$0.8 million from \$2.0 million to \$2.8 million or 38.5% in the three months ended September 30, 2017 as compared to the three months ended September 30, 2016.
+The increase is due primarily to an increase in digital systems driven by increases in sales to our OEM partners.

-Detection service and supplies revenue decreased by approximately \$0.3 million from \$2.1 million in the three months ended March 31, 2016 to \$1.8 million in the three months ended March 31, 2017.
+Detection service and supplies revenue decreased by approximately \$0.6 million from \$2.1 million in the three months ended September 30, 2016 to \$1.6 million in the three months ended September 30, 2017.
 The decrease in service and supplies revenue is due primarily to the decrease in service revenue associated with the MRI business.
 Service and supplies revenue reflects the sale of service contracts to our installed base of customers.
 Service and supplies revenue related to our installed base of customers can vary from quarter to quarter.

-Therapy product revenue was approximately \$0.5 million for the three months ended March 31, 2017 as compared to \$0.2 million for the three months ended March 31, 2016.
+Therapy product revenue was approximately \$0.7 million for the three months ended September 30, 2017 as compared to \$23,000 for the three months ended September 30, 2016.
+The increase in product revenue for the quarter ended September 30, 2017 is due to the sale of Axxent eBx systems in the quarter.
 Product revenue from the sale of our Axxent eBx systems can vary significantly due to an increase or decrease in the number of units sold which can cause a significant fluctuation in product revenue in the period.

-Therapy service and supply revenue was approximately \$1.9 million for the three months ended March 31, 2016 as compared to \$1.8 million for the three months ended March 31, 2017.
-Therapy service and supplies revenue is primarily the services related to electronic brachytherapy for Non Melanoma Skin Cancer ("NMSC").
+Therapy service and supply revenue was approximately \$2.0 million for the three months ended

+September 30, 2017 as compared to \$1.9 million for the three months ended September 30, 2016.
+Therapy service and supplies revenue is primarily the services related to electronic brachytherapy for non-melanoma skin cancer ("NMSC").